 Resources and energy

-Indonesian imports of resources and energy products from Australia were worth approximately $2.5 billion in 2017, representing just under a third of Australia's goods exports to Indonesia.
+Australian exports of resources and energy products to Indonesia were worth an estimated $2.4 billion in 2018, representing more than one third of Australia's goods exports to Indonesia.

 Under AANZFTA, Indonesia has already eliminated tariffs on 97.4 per cent of resource tariff lines covering virtually 100 per cent of existing imports.
 This includes: